demifarquhar01/PolishPro/kanban-explanation.md

    - **Backlog**: Contains all created tasks that are yet to be prioritized or scheduled for a sprint.
    - **To Do**: Lists tasks that have been prioritized and are ready to be worked on.
    - **In Progress**: Contains tasks that are actively being developed.
-   - **Blocked**: Captures tasks that are unable to proceed due to dependencies, missing requirements, or other issues.
+   - **Blockers**: Captures tasks that are unable to proceed due to dependencies, missing requirements, or other issues.
    - **Testing**: Ensures that completed tasks go through proper quality assurance before progressing.
 This phase also ensures that quality standards are met before moving forward.
    - **Done**: Holds tasks that have successfully passed all stages and are now considered finished.